vitejs/vite/docs/guide/migration.md

 ## Build Changes

 In v3, Vite uses esbuild to optimize dependencies by default.
 Doing so, it removes one of the most significant differences between dev and prod present in v2.
-Because esbuild converts CJS only dependencies to ESM, [`@rollupjs/plugin-commonjs`] is no longer used.
+Because esbuild converts CJS-only dependencies to ESM, [`@rollupjs/plugin-commonjs`] is no longer used.
 If you need to get back to the v2 strategy, you can use [`optimizeDeps.disabled: 'build'`](../config/dep-optimization-options.md#optimizedepsdisabled).

 ## SSR Changes